This chapter includes the following topics:

 If the WebLogic domain is part of an Oracle Enterprise Manager Cloud Control installation, additional requirements exist regarding the combinations of hardware, operating system, and JVMs, that may be configured in the domain.
 See Oracle Enterprise Manager Cloud Control Administrator's Guide.

-For more information about WebLogic domains, see Understanding Domain Configuration for Oracle WebLogic Server (note especially the section Domain Restrictions, which provides additional details about domain compatibility).
+For more information about WebLogic domains, and additional details about domain compatibility, see Domain Restrictions in Understanding Domain Configuration for Oracle WebLogic Server.

 Hardware, Operating System, and JVM Platform Compatibility